-RWServer Config requires administrator rights so Windows should prompt you to approve the program before it is launched.
-If RWServer Config is not run as an administrator, you will not be able to install the Readerware server as a Windows service.
+On Windows the Readerware Server is run as a Windows service, you must first install it.
+Start the RWServer Config utility using the Windows Start menu.
+On Windows 7 and Windows Vista, the Readerware Server Configuration Utility requires administrator rights so Windows UAC might prompt you to approve the program before it is launched.
 Select the Service->Install RWServer Service menu item, this will install the Readerware server as a Windows service that will be started automatically every time you start your computer.
-You only need to install the Readerware server as a service the first time you install it.
-You do not have to do this every time you upgrade Readerware.
-You can also use the Service menu to check the status of the Readerware server, stop and start the server etc.
+You can also use the Service menu to check the status of the server, stop and start the server etc.

-Once installed, another way to stop and start the server is by using the Windows Control Panel, (Windows 7) or Settings, (Windows 10), search for Services.
-The Windows Services settings can also be used to change the Readerware server properties.
+Once installed, another way to stop and start the server is by using the Windows Services Control Panel.
+The Windows Services Control Panel can also be used to change the server properties.
 Locate RWServer in the list and double click on it to open the properties dialog.
 There are a couple of settings you might want to change:

 Startup type - The default setting is Automatic, Windows will start the Readerware Server as Windows starts.
 You can change this to Automatic (Delayed Start).
 Windows will still start the Readerware Server automatically but not until Windows is fully launched.
 Choose this option if you need to have other processes start before the Readerware Server.
-For example you might have your Readerware database on an encrypted drive.
-If started right away the drive may not be available.
-Using the delayed start option gives you a chance to load the encrypted drive first.
+For example you might have your Readerware database on an encrypted disk.
+If started right away the disk may not be available.
+Using the delayed start option gives you a chance to load the encrypted disk first.

 Log on as - By default the Readerware server runs as a local system account.
 This normally works fine unless you have your database stored in a folder owned by a particular user.
 In this case the system account may be denied access to the database.
-You can fix this by providing the appropriate log on credentials and Windows will start the

-Readerware Server under that account.
+You can fix this by providing the appropriate log on credentials and Windows will start the Readerware Server under that account.